 Self-sufficiency seems to be a goal for many people these days, even those who live in urban settings.
 Studio Segers has introduced a line of modular components that can be fitted together to provide city dwellers a place to grow vegetables, raise chickens, make compost, and even store their tools.

-The Daily Needs Modular Chicken Coop and Garden consists of several parts that can be put together as needed.
+The Daily Needs Modular Chicken Coop and Garden is an all-in-one urban farm and modern chicken coop of several parts that can be put together as needed.
 If you want to plant some veggies in a raised garden, you can use just the gardening module.
 If you only want a convenient composting bin, you can use the compost module on its own as well.

 But when all of the modules are used together, a beautiful thing happens: a compact, efficient mini-farm that can be placed just about anywhere.
 It configuration and placement are flexible, so you don’t have to have a long wall against which to put all of the pieces in a neat line.